se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ## What Is Angular?

 Angular is an open-source frontend Javascript framework that helps you build <a href="https://www.bloomreach.com/en/blog/2018/07/what-is-a-single-page-application.html"> Single Page Web Applications</a>.
-The library provides a number of features that make it trivial to implement the complex requirements of modern applications, such as data binding, routing, and animations.
-Angular is maintained by Google, as well as a community of individual developers
+The framework is designed to better engineer applications with a [model–view–controller (MVC) capability](https://www.tutorialsteacher.com/mvc/mvc-architecture) in an effort to make development and testing easier.
+Angular is maintained by Google, as well as a community of individual developers.

 >Angular started as a side project.
 Back in 2009, Miško Hevery and Adam Abrons released a project that would help developers, as well as designers, build web applications using simple HTML tags.
 The name “Angular” comes from the angle brackets, or < >, that surround all HTML tags.
 >
 >Miško described the idea behind the framework in an <a href="https://www.infoworld.com/article/2612801/javascript/whats-so-special-about-googles-angularjs.html">interview done in 2013</a>.

-With Angular, designers can use HTML as the template language and it allows for the extension of HTML's syntax to convey the application's components effortlessly.
-Angular makes much of the code you would otherwise have to write, completely redundant.

 ## What are the different versions of Angular?